Mitigating Prior Shape Bias in Point Clouds via Differentiable Center Learning: The Proposed Approach

 Considering the crucial semantic information in each part of the point cloud, we treat $\hat{\mathcal Q}$ as a weight map to perform weighted operations on the points in order to obtain the center points $\hat{\mathcal C} \in \mathbb R^{G \times 3}$:

-To achieve simultaneous learning of the global pattern and local pattern within the point cloud, we employ both global feature reconstruction and local feature reconstruction as proxy tasks.
-The local feature reconstruction task is handled by subsequent point cloud model (such as the masked prediction task in GPM \cite{li2023general}), while the global feature reconstruction task is the center reconstruction task:
+In order to realize the simultaneous learning of global pattern and local pattern in point cloud, we use global feature reconstruction and local feature reconstruction as proxy tasks.
+The local feature reconstruction task is handled by a subsequent point cloud model (such as the masked prediction task in GPM \cite{li2023general}), while the global feature reconstruction task is the center reconstruction task:

-By employing DCS-Net as a replacement for FPS to obtain center points, we successfully address the issue of information leakage.
-Furthermore, DCS-Net enables the learning of both global patterns and local patterns in the point cloud with non-trivial proxy tasks.
+By employing DCS-Net as a replacement for FPS to obtain center points, we successfully address prior shape bias problem and enable both global and local patterns learning in the point cloud with non-trivial proxy tasks.
+Furthermore, it is plug-and-play for all point cloud models to extract centers and devise novel proxy tasks, such as mask center prediction.